 Amongst car accidents that can be classified as dangerous, rollover crashes (ROCs) are top of the list.
 While the rate of passenger vehicle accidents is only 3 percent, ROCs make up for almost 35 percent of all highway fatalities, according to the Insurance Institute for Highway Safety (IIHS).

-A total of 280,000 or more car rollover accidents are reported every year.
+A total of 280,000 or more car over turn accidents are reported every year.
 According to the National Highway Traffic Safety Administration (NHTSA), these accidents result in the deaths of more than 10,000 people per year.
 Up to 69 percent of these victims were without safety belts.

 Rollover accidents are often severe, causing multiple injuries and, sometimes, death to drivers and passengers in the affected vehicles.
-Since wrecks like these can result in such severe injuries and also property damages, victims of this tragedy need to seek legal counsel and get the compensation they deserve.
+Since wrecks like these can result in such severe injuries and also property damages, victims of this tragedy need to speak with an experienced car accident lawyer and get the compensation they deserve.

 The Common Causes of Rollover Accidents